 Communication with the company can reveal some things about the organization, usually hidden from the ads and social media.
 Not responding to emails within a reasonable period of time, mistaking the candidate’s name, etc. is not permissible for companies that want to hire great talent.
 On the other hand, open and respectful communication, no matter how the hiring process goes, says a lot about that company.

 Even if we investigate everything stated and get good recommendations for a company, there is still a chance that it isn’t for you.
 Something just doesn’t fit.
-A couple of interviews isn’t enough to know someone, so in the first few months of your job, you will finally see if the company is everything you thought.
+A couple of interviews isn’t enough to get to know someone, so in the first few months of your job, you will finally see if the company is everything you thought.
 If it isn’t, that isn’t the end of the world.
-Find out what you don’t like and what you want from the next company then continue the search for your next first right job.
+Find out what you don’t like and what you want from the next company, then continue the search for your next right job.

 Once you’ve found the desired company, the next round of the process starts—preparation for the interview.